 When The Little Theatre of Memphis opened its doors to the first permanent home in 1925, the theatre was housed in a former stable.
 By 1929, we had moved into our second permanent home, the east wing of The Pink Palace, where we remained for 46 years.
 The 272-seat theatre was part of the unfinished mansion of Piggly Wiggly founder Clarence Saunders, and was built on the sloping concrete of the never-used indoor swimming pool.

-Our two acre campus is located in the heart of Memphis and includes not only our two state-of-the-art venues (the 411 seat, proscenium Lohrey Stage and the 100 seat, black box Next Stage). but also the Dramatis Personae sculpture garden which includes original works created by Lawrence K. Anthony.
-The garden was funded by the Tennessee Arts Commission and a generous gift form the Hubert Menke family.
+Our two acre campus is located in the heart of Memphis and includes not only our two state-of-the-art venues (the 411 seat, proscenium Lohrey Theatre and the 110 seat, black box Next Stage). but also the Dramatis Personae sculpture garden which includes original works created by Lawrence K. Anthony.
+The garden was funded by the Tennessee Arts Commission and a generous gift from The Hubert and Stella Menke Family Foundation.
 The sculptures were installed in September, 1979 and added to the list of Urban Art Commission attractions in February, 2009.